CESNET/shibboleth-sp-access-control/doc/techreport.md

 Accessing a private resource is preceded by two steps.
 The first is authentication (i.e. determining who the user is) and the second is authorization (i.e. deciding whether the user should be allowed to access the resource or not).
 This second step (authorization, access control, ...) is the main topic of this technical report.
 Without proper access control management all users are allowed to use any service which is probably not a desired situation.

 There are basically two main approaches to access control in a federated environment.
 It is access control at the IdP side and access control at the SP side.
-Access control managed by an IdP is associated with `eduPersonEntitlement` attribute to name at least one. “[Entitlements][] represent an assertion of authorization to something, precomputed and asserted by the identity provider.
-This attribute is typically used to assert privileges maintained centrally.”
+Access control managed by an IdP is associated with `eduPersonEntitlement` attribute to name at least one. "[Entitlements][] represent an assertion of authorization to something, precomputed and asserted by the identity provider.
+This attribute is typically used to assert privileges maintained centrally."
 On one hand, the IdP sets attribute values that enable a user to log in.
 On the other hand, the SP still decides about allowing access.
 If access control at the SP side is deployed, the SP lets in only the user whose attributes match criteria.
 Thus, both approaches are quite similar, but still not the same

 Access control at the SP side can be performed either at the Shibboleth level or at the application level.
 Both ways have their advantages and disadvantages.
 The Shibboleth level is far more easier to implement, but when it comes to error handling, we are very limited as only a small set of variables are available to properly inform the user about what went wrong and how to solve it.
 Controlling access at the application level handles errors better, however, the application has to be modified which might be a very time consuming and complex task or even impossible.
 In this technical report, we will describe in detail how to implement access control at the Shibboleth SP level.